datacarpentry/openrefine-socialsci/episodes/00-Instructor_guide.md

 ## The datasets used

-The only dataset used in this lesson is the Moz_SAFI_Survey_Final_results.csv file which is in the data folder.
+The only dataset used in this lesson is the 'Moz_SAFI_Survey_Final_results.csv' file which is in the data folder.

 It will need to be downloaded to the local machine before it can be loaded into OpenRefine.